Academic Catalog

 Adult Gerontology Nurse Practitioner Acute Care (Graduate Certificate)

-This Graduate Certificate Program will allow certified advanced practice registered nurses, who have graduated with a clinical MSN or DNP to acquire the nationally-specified adult-gerontology acute care content and clinical skills needed to take the national adult-gerontology acute care certification exam and then to function competently within the adult-gerontology acute care scope of practice.
-It will require satisfactory completion of 18 credits of didactic content and clinical hours per a gap analysis.
+This Graduate Certificate Program allows certified advanced practice registered nurses, who have graduated with a clinical MSN or DNP, to acquire the nationally-specified adult-gerontology acute care content and clinical skills needed to take the national adult-gerontology acute care certification exam and then to function competently within the adult-gerontology acute care scope of practice.
+It will require satisfactory completion of a minimum of 18 credits of didactic content and clinical hours based on a GAP analysis.
 The certificate provides nurses with essential knowledge and skills to assume adult-gerontology acute care roles in a myriad of settings.
 Courses focus on integrating advanced health assessment, pathophysiology, and acute clinical care and management.
-Students will be expected to acquire a minimum of 500 hours of acute care experience as required to meet the specialty competencies and the requirements to take the Adult-Gerontology Nurse Practitioner Acute Care national certification exam.
+Students will be expected to complete a minimum of 500 hours of acute care clinical hours as required to meet the specialty competencies and the requirements to take the Adult-Gerontology Nurse Practitioner Acute Care national certification exam.

 Admission Requirements

-Admission to this program is contingent upon admission to the Graduate School and availability of College of Nursing resources.
-Students must also meet the following criteria for admission:
+Admission to this program is contingent upon meeting the admission certificate program requirements and the availability of College of Nursing resources.

 2. Current Michigan Registered Nurse licensure.